 The Sierra Nevada mountain range, located in the Western part of the United States, is a must-visit destination for nature enthusiasts.
-Affectionately known as the “Range of Light,” due to its unusually pale-colored peaks, this vast spread of land boasts breathtaking parks, diverse flora and fauna, and some of the highest mountains and oldest trees on the continent.
+Affectionately known as the “Range of Light” due to its unusually pale-colored peaks, this vast land boasts breathtaking parks, diverse flora and fauna, and some of the continent’s highest mountains and oldest trees.

-But there is so much more to this diverse and culturally-rich state.
-The Sierra Nevada Mountains, which form a whopping 25% of California’s total land area, are the perfect place for those looking to lose themselves in nature.
+But there is so much more to this diverse and culturally rich state.
+The Sierra Nevada Mountains comprise 25% of California’s total land area and are perfect for those looking to lose themselves in nature.

 In this article, I’ll take you through the history of how these beautiful mountains formed, some of the best and most exciting sights on offer, and the smartest way to plan your trip to the Sierra Nevada region.

-- Best Things to do in the Sierra Nevada Mountains
+- Things to Do in the Sierra Nevada Mountains

 - Yosemite National Park